brillout/awesome-react-components/CONTRIBUTING.md

 - If available, please also include a direct link to a separate docs site.
 - Don't mention "React" in the description.

-# REMOVE ONE (or more) UN-AWESOME COMPONENT IN ANY PR.
+# TO ADD A LISTING, YOU MUST REMOVE ONE (or more) UN-AWESOME COMPONENT IN ANY PR.

 This is a requirement for listing!